 We review our long-lived tangible and intangible assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
-We also test our goodwill and indefinite-lived intangible assets for impairment at least annually in the fourth quarter, or when events or changes in the business environment indicate that the carrying value of the reporting unit may exceed its fair value.
-During 2017, as a result of our declining share price, we tested our goodwill and indefinite-lived intangible assets for impairment both as of interim and at year end.
-Based on the result of the test, we determined that that our goodwill was impaired.
-An aggregate impairment charge of \$35.9 million was recorded for the year ended December 31, 2017.
-As a result of the 2018 annual impairment test of our indefinite lived intangibles performed in conjunction with a strategic review of our development pipeline, we recorded an impairment charge of \$24.5 million during 2018.
-At December 31, 2018, we continued to carry \$13.9 million of indefinite lived intangible assets.
+We also test our indefinite-lived intangible assets for impairment at least annually in the fourth quarter, or when events or changes in the business environment indicate that the carrying value of the reporting unit may exceed its fair value.
+During 2019, the development activities under our SparVax-L governmental contract were completed with no future funding identified.
+As a result of the contract completion and the US government's funding prioritization of only single dose anthrax vaccine candidates, we impaired \$1.0 million for the remaining net book value of the SparVax-L IPR&D asset during 2019.
+At December 31, 2020, we continued to carry \$12.4 million of indefinite lived intangible assets.
 Any such significant write-downs of our long-lived assets in the future could adversely affect our balance sheet and results of operations.